How to Accept Apple Pay: Complete Guide for Small Businesses

 For mobile businesses, pop-ups, or anyone seeking hardware-free payment acceptance, Tap to Pay on iPhone offers a streamlined alternative.
 With JIM, your iPhone becomes your entire payment system:

-4. Receive payment instantly— funds appear within seconds on your JIM Visa® Prepaid Card, subject to terms.
+- Receive payment instantly, funds appear within seconds on your JIM Visa Prepaid Card, subject to terms.

 This method eliminates traditional card readers, payment terminals, and the 1-3 business day settlement delays common with conventional processors.
-JIM charges a flat 1.99% per transaction, with no monthly charges or hidden costs according to JIM's pricing structure.
+JIM charges a flat 1.99% per Tap to Pay transaction, with no monthly charges or hidden costs.
+Source: JIM pricing.

 Visit JIM's Tap to Pay page to see how iPhone-based payment acceptance works.